AHanda94/Scripts/README.md

 ## Video Sample

 As a demonstration of the capabilities of *v*LUME we show an example video corresponding to the key benefits using scripts for cutting edge SMLM samples.
-This and other supplementary videos can be found in the BioRXiv preprint repository.
+This and other videos can be found in the BioRXiv preprint repository.

 |                |Link                          |Description                         |
 |----------------|---------------------------------|-----------------------------|